ISA-tools/mzml2isa/README.rst

 --------

-mzml2isa is a Python3 program that can automatically generate ISA-Tab document structure metadata files from raw XML metabolomics data files (mzML open access data format) mzml2ISA provides the backbone of ISA-Tab metabolomics study which can then be edited with an ISA editing tool, ISAcreator (see `MetaboLights pre-packaged ISA Creator <http://www.ebi.ac.uk/metabolights/>`__)
+mzml2isa is a Python3 program that can automatically generate ISA-Tab document structure metadata files from raw XML metabolomics data files (mzML open access data format). mzml2ISA provides the backbone of ISA-Tab metabolomics study which can then be edited with an ISA editing tool, ISAcreator (see `MetaboLights pre-packaged ISA Creator <http://www.ebi.ac.uk/metabolights/>`__)